natefoo/suniversal/README.md

 - *Arduino Micro* (thanks to opthomas-prime)
 - *Arduino Leonardo* (thanks to newm-newm)

 Whichever board you choose, make sure it's 5V, since the RS232 signals from the keyboard are 5V TTL levels!
 Shortly after starting this project, I also got my hands on a *Type 5* in addition to the *Type 5c* I already had.
 For both, I decided to put the *Arduino* into the keyboard case (had to open them for cleaning anyway).
-The hardware is different for both, so here's how I went about it.
+A word of warning though: The Micro-USB connectors on these *Arduinos* are fairly delicate, so be carefull when looking for a place where to put the board.
+The first time I did this with the USB cable still connected and knocked off the connector...

+Since the hardware of the *Type 5* and *Type 5c* is slightly different, I had to go about things somewhat differently.
+Here's how:

 ### *Type 5c*